-In northern California, the Corporation is focused on owning generating assets in locally constrained areas near load pockets as local resource adequacy needs result in more opportunities for expansion and re-contracting.
+In northern California, the Corporation is focused on owning generating assets in locally constrained areas near load pockets as local resource adequacy needs result in more opportunities for expansion, re-contracting and energy storage.
 On November 30, 2015, AltaGas acquired three Northern California gas-fired power assets with total generating capacity of 523 MW, located in the San Joaquin Valley.
 All three assets are fully contracted through 2022 with PG&E under PPAs which are structured as tolling arrangements for 100 percent of facility energy, capacity and ancillary services.
 Earlier in 2015, AltaGas acquired Ripon, which is also contracted with PG&E until May 31, 2018.
-AltaGas is currently in the preliminary development stages to increase generation capacity at Ripon.
+Following the expiry of the PPA at Ripon, AltaGas has been awarded a resource adequacy contract for June through September 2018.
+Concurrently, AltaGas is also continuing to pursue battery storage opportunities at this site.

 In southern California, the 507 MW Blythe Energy Center utilizes gas-fired generation to produce power and heat.
 The heat is then captured in secondary steam generators, which produce additional power via a steam turbine, and increase the efficiency of the overall generation process.
 The power serves the transmission grid operated by the CAISO to cover periods of high-demand primarily driven by the Los Angeles area.
 The facility employs proven Siemens technology and has a low base load heat rate in the range of 7,000 to 7,500 Btu/kWh, low emissions, responsive start times and flexible ramp rates.
-Due to the structure of the long-term PPA with SCE the majority of the revenue from the facility is derived from being available to produce and not from actual production, therefore providing stable cash flow.
-The current capacity is contracted until July 31, 2020.
-The facility is directly connected to Southern California Gas Company and interconnects to SCE and the transmission grid operated by the CAISO via a 67-mile transmission line owned by the Blythe Energy Center.
-The facility also has the capability of directly connecting to both the California and Arizona markets and is connected to the El Paso gas supply.
+Due to the structure of the long-term PPA with SCE, the majority of the revenue from the facility is derived from being available to produce and not from actual production, therefore providing stable cash flow.
+The current capacity of the Blythe Energy Center is contracted until July 31, 2020.
+The facility is directly connected to a Southern California Gas Company natural gas pipeline for its supply and has reactivated an El Paso Gas Company connection as a second supply source, and interconnects to SCE and CAISO via a 67-mile transmission line also owned by Blythe and is part of the Blythe Energy Center.
 The transmission line is capable of transmitting 1,100 MW and has excess capacity to meet future load growth.
 In 2014, Blythe entered into a long-term agreement with Siemens for the maintenance of the two existing combustion turbines.
 In 2014, AltaGas also acquired additional land to provide further opportunities to expand.
+Development activities are ongoing that could potentially result in a significant expansion in AltaGas' renewable generation capacity in the vicinity of the Blythe Energy Center.
+The Blythe Energy Center also successfully implemented a LLTD package in 2017, which reduced the minimum operating level from 173 MW to 125 MW and increased the level of ancillary services certified by the CAISO by over 60 percent.
+The implementation of the LLTD coupled with the ability to draw gas from two systems has provided for increased reliability through a redundant gas source and led to a significant increase in capacity factor that is expected to continue into the future.

-These sites offer potential contracting opportunities for future projects with multiple creditworthy utilities and regional municipalities in California and adjacent states, as well as corporations.
-Development activities are underway for the new sites and could potentially result in tripling AltaGas' generation capacity in the vicinity of the Blythe Energy Center.
-In addition, AltaGas acquired Pomona in early 2015, which is strategically located in the East Los Angeles basin load pocket.
-AltaGas is continuing to work on incremental development of either additional energy storage or incremental gas fired generation at the existing Pomona facility.
-In the first quarter of 2016, AltaGas, through its subsidiary AltaGas Pomona Energy Inc., submitted an application with the California Energy Commission to repower the Pomona facility to a flexible, fast ramping peaking facility under the small power plant exemption process.
-It is anticipated that the California Energy Commission will complete the application review process in 2017, which will be followed by City of Pomona and local air district permitting processes.
+In addition, AltaGas acquired Pomona in early 2015.
+Pomona is strategically located in the East Los Angeles basin load pocket.
+In early 2016, AltaGas Pomona Energy Inc. submitted an application with the California Energy Commission to repower the Pomona facility to a flexible, fast ramping peaking facility under the small power plant exemption process.
+AltaGas exercised its one-time right to suspend the application in March 2017 for one year while AltaGas considers options for other power development opportunities at the site.